Mainly, the violinist will have 3 fundamental responsibilities.

 In addition to performing, he or she helps manage an orchestra.
 They assist the music director with hiring musicians and preparing their music, advise on artistic and business matters, and communicate with the conductor, section leaders, and individual performers to resolve issues and answer questions.

 And performing!
 He or she is the principal violinist who plays solos and leads all of the other musicians.
 If a guest soloist joins the orchestra, however, that performer often becomes the Concertmaster for that performance.

-Now let’s meet 5 of these amazing Concertmasters that had been making beautiful performances during their careers.
+Now let’s meet 5 amazing Concertmasters who have performed beautifully in their careers.